FLECS-Technologies/flecs-public/flecsd_axum_server/GENERATE.md

 Format the generated code using [rustfmt](https://github.com/rust-lang/rustfmt).
 To format doc tests as well, we use nightly and an additional config option:  ``cargo +nightly fmt -- --config format_code_in_doc_comments=true``

+## Apply patches

+Some features are infeasible to implement without making manual adjustments after code generation.
+We therefore save these changes in patch files to be able to apply them after code generation.
+These patches are located in `flecsd_axum_server/patches` and should be applied in order of increasing number. e.g.
+``git apply flecsd_axum_server/patches/0-stream-exports.patch``

 ## Make necessary manual adjustments

 If necessary make manual adjustments to the template files in `flecsd_axum_server/openapi_generator_templates` and